paulatennent/somethingAwesome/about.md

 ##### your reflections on your Project and what you have learned

 Overall, i think i could have done a bit better if i gave myself more time, but i guess thats what happens when you procrastinte, and also make a more creative project where you feel like nothing is ever finished.
 Ive learnt a bunch about making learning activities, improving my writing, not taking my work too too seriously, making front end pages, that i shouldn't leave assignments to the last minute.

+##### Thanks/references

+Abirams CTFs really helped me start out!
+I also messaged him about some tips and he was very helpful!

+Harrisons Cryptcis talk was super useful for putting clues thorugout my questions

+I also took some inspiration from Advent of Code, and some topics mentioned in Things to See and do in the 4th dimention (Matt Parker).

 ##### thanks for reading, hope you enjoy!